shivannis/xandr-docs-public/xandr-docs/articles/invest/ad-buying-with-xandr.md

 ---
-title: Ad Buying with Xandr
+title: Microsoft Invest - Ad Buying with Xandr
 description: Understand how Xandr lets you manage ad buying, optimize your ad buying revenue, and increase buying efficiency.
 ---

-# Ad buying with Xandr
+# Microsoft Invest - Ad buying with Xandr

 You can manage both traditional media buys and real-time bidding through a single, unified interface.
 Xandr supports all major third-party ad tags including Atlas and DFA.